RapidAML Team

 When presented with such situations, the research skills of a transaction monitoring analyst are truly tested.

-• Legal Knowledge: A transaction monitoring analyst must possess legal knowledge in their area of work.
+4. Legal Knowledge: A transaction monitoring analyst must possess legal knowledge in their area of work.
 They must be aware and updated with the latest guidelines, laws and regulations pertaining to suspicious transaction reporting requirements in their country as well as countries where their regulated conducts most business with.
 Other relevant knowledge that transaction monitoring analysts must possess is as follows:

-• Communication Skills: All the skills of the transaction monitoring analyst are incomplete without the ability to communicate with the internal AML compliance team, the AML compliance officers, and the senior management, including communicating abilities in written format with the relevant authorities and internal communication.
+5. Communication Skills: All the skills of the transaction monitoring analyst are incomplete without the ability to communicate with the internal AML compliance team, the AML compliance officers, and the senior management, including communicating abilities in written format with the relevant authorities and internal communication.

 A transaction monitoring analyst must be able to communicate with the members of the AML compliance team, such as:

-• Data Analysis: A transaction monitoring analyst must be able to conduct an in-depth analysis of large volumes of transaction data so that they can identify potential ML, FT, and PF threats.
+1. Data Analysis: A transaction monitoring analyst must be able to conduct an in-depth analysis of large volumes of transaction data so that they can identify potential ML, FT, and PF threats.
 Data analysis requires the transaction monitoring analyst to go through transaction registers, investigate the transaction history of a customer, organise the transaction data, and segregate the data available into potentially suspicious requiring further review and non-suspicious ones that don’t require any analysis, also known as disambiguation.

 Once the transaction data requiring further review is identified, the transaction monitoring analyst can dedicate time and efforts to analyse data of potentially suspicious transactions to decide whether to internally escalate the same to the AML compliance officer for their input, whether the transaction is indeed a suspicious one necessitating filing of suspicious transaction report (STRs) or whether it’s a false alert.
-A transaction monitoring analyst must be able to analyse transaction data using and relying on various software tools designed to help with transaction monitoring.
+A transaction monitoring analyst must be able to analyse transaction data using and relying on various AML Software tools designed to help with transaction monitoring.

 Data analysis enables a transaction monitoring analyst with tasks such as follows: